A semigroup identity for tropical 3x3 matrices: Identities for diagonally dominant matrices

 \section{Identities for diagonally dominant matrices}

 In this section, we construct a semigroup identity which holds, if $H$ is sufficiently large, for diagonally $H$-dominant matrices.
-As Remark~\ref{remruptr} shows, this result generalizes a similar result~\cite{IzIden} for upper triangular matrices.
+This result is a generalization of a similar result~\cite{IzIden} for upper triangular matrices, as Remark~\ref{remuptr} shows (because the tropical operations are continuous).

 \begin{lem} Let $A\in\R^{n\times n}$ be a diagonally $H$-dominant matrix.
 Then, for any fixed index $i$, the expression attains its minimum when $i_1=\ldots=i_h=i$, provided that $h+1\leq H$. \end{lem}